-The university took advantage of the NI Academic Site License program.
+The university took advantage of the NI Academic Site License program, now referred to as an Academic Volume License.
 This handled the administration of software not only to the labs but can also license the students’ home PCs with the student install option.
 If students are getting very involved in the module, which is increasingly becoming the case, more and more requests come in from those who want to carry on their learning away from the lab.
-The Academic Site License handles this easily with minimal interaction from our IT department.
+The Academic Volume License handles this easily with minimal interaction from our IT department.

 With academically discounted training courses, more of us could learn the best possible programming practices, which could then be transferred to the students.
 We have a strong ethos at the University of Leeds for preparing undergraduate engineers for industry and believed it was necessary to learn from the best NI engineers ourselves before passing on these skills.
 This also helped us improve our productivity in creating new engaging exercises and course materials.

 Overall, we benefitted from amazing interaction and involvement with the NI academic team.
 They guided us through every step of the curriculum reform and their engineers were on hand with fantastic technical support.

 Leeds LS2 9JT